Doctoral Degree Regulations

 The Dissertation

-The dissertation is expected to be a mature and competent piece of the student’s own writing, embodying the results of significant and original research conducted under the supervision of a dissertation advisor in the student’s major field.
+The dissertation is expected to be a mature and competent piece of the student’s writing, embodying the results of significant and original research conducted under the supervision of a dissertation advisor in the student’s major field.
 The dissertation must include a scholarly introduction that sets the context and importance of the research questions addressed in the study, separate chapter(s) presenting the research itself, and a final overview chapter summarizing the findings, conclusions, and significance of the dissertation project.
-Though the writing is expected to be the student’s own, many dissertation projects involve collaborative work; the contributions made by other researchers must be identified fully and specifically for each chapter in a preface to the relevant chapter.
-One month before the dissertation is presented and no later than February 1 for a May commencement, June 15 for a September degree, and October 15 for a December degree, students must apply for graduation electronically by following the appropriate procedure in their student account on DukeHub.
-This application indicates the title of the dissertation, which must be approved by both the DGS of the student’s degree program and the professor who directs the dissertation.
+Though the writing is expected to be the student’s own, many dissertation projects involve collaborative work; the contributions made by other researchers or sources must be identified fully and specifically for each chapter in a preface to the relevant chapter.
+One month before the dissertation is presented and no later than February 1 for a May commencement, June 1 for a September degree, and October 1 for a December degree, students must apply for graduation electronically by following the appropriate procedure in their student account on DukeHub.
+This application indicates the working title of the dissertation, which must be approved by the professor who serves as the primary dissertation advisor.

 Final Examination (Dissertation Defense)

 The final examination is administered by a milestone examination committee of at least four qualified members of the graduate faculty, who must have at least two weeks to read and review the completed dissertation before the final examination (the dissertation defense).
-Many programs require a public seminar to present the dissertation’s content, in addition to the formal examination itself.
+Many programs require a public seminar to present the dissertation’s content, in addition to the private, formal examination itself, at which only the candidate and the committee are present.
 An oral examination by the committee, of at least 90 minutes in duration, shall be focused primarily on the dissertation; however, any question may be asked in the candidate’s major field.
+The final examination may be in person or via remote videoconference, and all members must participate synchronously for the entire duration of the examination.

-Successful completion of the final examination, taking into account the dissertation itself and its oral defense, requires at least four affirmative votes and no more than one negative vote.
-The sole exception to this policy is that a negative vote cast by the chair or co-chair of the examining committee will mean a failure on the examination.
+Successful passing of the final examination, taking into account the dissertation itself and its oral defense, requires at least four affirmative votes and no more than one negative vote.
 A student who fails the final examination may be allowed to take it a second time, but no earlier than six months from the date of the first examination.
-Permission to take the second examination must be obtained from the professor who directed the dissertation and the other examining committee members, as well as from the DGS and academic dean.
+Permission to take the second examination must be obtained from the dissertation advisor and the other examining committee members, as well as from the DGS and academic dean.
 The second examination must be administered by the same committee that conducted the first examination, and all votes must be positive to pass.
-A second failure renders the student ineligible to continue work for the PhD at Duke University.
+A second failure renders the student ineligible to pursue the PhD at Duke University.

 A student must be registered during the term when they take the final examination.
 The examination may occur during the break between terms if the student is registered for the terms before and after the break.